Eliminating Educational Poverty

 Social Lab partnered with Shine Resunga Development Bank to support the ongoing FSM intervention at Shree Balsudhar Basic School in Bagmati Province.

-Our Key Components
+Our Key Programs

 Recreational Therapy (RT)